Winter is here. Well, almost.

 Directing experience: Thor: The Dark World, Terminator Genisys, Sex and the City.

 Most memorable Thrones episode: Valar Morghulis, in which Daenerys seals her suitor Xaro Xhoan Daxos inside a Qarth vault, and Arya discovers the powers of the Faceless Men.

-What are the Game of Thrones cast saying about season 7?
+What are the Game of Thrones cast and crew saying about season 7?